bawbgale/bawbgale.github.io/_posts/2019-01-14-wrangling-photos-into-tableau-with-a-stopover-in-serverless-functions.md

 We tested the code locally and it worked like a charm.

-For hosting this code, we thought this would be a great scenario for a “serverless” function on AWS Lambda &#8212; i.e. instead hosting (and paying for) full round-the-clock web hosting, the snippet of code would run on-demand, and we would be charged per request (and only if traffic exceeds AWS&#8217;s generous free tier of one million requests per month, which was unlikely).
+For hosting this code, we thought this would be a great scenario for a “serverless” function on AWS Lambda — i.e. instead hosting (and paying for) full round-the-clock web hosting, the snippet of code would run on-demand, and we would be charged per request (and only if traffic exceeds AWS’s generous free tier of one million requests per month, which was unlikely).

 We also used this as an occasion to try out the [Serverless Framework](https://serverless.com), an open-source project to develop a platform-agnostic interface for all the major cloud providers.
 Once we set up the appropriate account credentials and permissions on AWS, the framework took care of a lot of the nuts-and-bolts of deploying both a Lambda function and an API Gateway endpoint.